 - loss of appetite and blood

 The severity of these symptoms depends on the type of parasite, the number of parasites, and the site of the infestation.
-Most of them are frequently asymptomatic, especially in the early stages.
+Most infections are asymptomatic, especially in the early stages.
 Parasitic infections are usually treated with benzimidazoline drugs like mebendazole (Vermox) and albendazole (Albenza) while protozoan parasites (like giardia) are treated with nitroimidazole antibiotics like metronidazole (Flagyl) and tinidazole (Tindamax).

-“Colon cleanse” supplements have never been proved to work according to science, and they should not be used as a primary treatment but only — if you have money to throw away — to augment the efficacy of existing antiparasitic drugs.
+“Colon cleanse” supplements have never been proved to work, and they should not be used as a primary treatment but only to augment the efficacy of antiparasitic drugs.

-Eating good amounts of garlic, papaya, and black pepper, as well as taking a zinc supplement, can reduce the severity of the infestation.
-It may be a good idea to use standardized supplements, especially with aged garlic since it tastes awful, and also because they are more potent on a weight basis.
+Eating good amounts of garlic, papaya, and black pepper, and taking a zinc supplement, may reduce the severity of the infestation.

 Iodine deficiency is the most common form, and it is caused by an inadequate amount of iodine in the diet.
 This type of hypothyroidism is fairly widespread in second and third world countries.
 One of the ways in which governments have tried to prevent this is by promoting the use of iodized salt (table salt with additional potassium iodide).